mandlcho/blueprint-gpt/README.md

 - Licensed under Apache 2.0.
 You can use, learn from, modify, and ship it (including commercially) as long as you keep the required notices.
 - Originator: Mandl Cho (GitHub: [@mandlcho](https://github.com/mandlcho)).
 Please retain this attribution in forks and redistributions.
 - Contributions are welcome and will be released under the same license; submit PRs to be listed as a contributor.
+- Friendly ask: if you use this, drop me a message and let me know what you’re building.